diskurse/android-stalkerware/README.md

 </p>

 It is important to note that this lack of basic security demonstrates the lack of care taken with victim's data, however switching to encrypted methods of transferring this data would not make these products any less disgusting and unethical.

+Insecurity isn't just a feature of the methods these apps use to transfer data, these companies are frequently hacked, their data leaked after breaches.

+## What is to be done?

+If you have done research relating to stalkerware or have ideas for further research on the subject please get in touch with me.

 ## Signs your phone may be infected with stalkerware.